Universal bets on moneymaking Minions in LA theme park refresh

-UNIVERSAL CITY, California (Reuters) - The adorable yellow goggle-wearing Minions of “Despicable Me” are not just taking over the Universal Studios theme park in Hollywood, they’re ringing in a revamp of the film-themed park as it takes on competing resorts with blockbuster rides.
+UNIVERSAL CITY, Calif., April 10 (Reuters) - The adorable yellow goggle-wearing Minions of “Despicable Me” are not just taking over the Universal Studios theme park in Hollywood, they’re ringing in a revamp of the film-themed park as it takes on competing resorts with blockbuster rides.

 “Despicable Me Minion Mayhem,” which officially opens on Saturday at the Hollywood adventure park, brings to life the animated world of “Despicable Me,” with both an indoor ride and an outdoor playground, both featuring detailed settings from the films.